 Bingo is good for the brain

 Did I mention that most of the bingo players are 65 + years old?
 I wondered if there was something about the game of bingo that helped keep the mind tuned up, as it were.
-I Googled benefits of bingo, and….bingo! there it was: “New Study Finds Bingo Has Large Benefits on the Aging Mind”
+I Googled the benefits of bingo, and….bingo! there it was: “New Study Finds Bingo Has Large Benefits on the Aging Mind”

 According to the study, “Loss of visual perception is a common feature of old age (this is most prominent in people with dementia) and that is why Bingo is such a good tool to combat this.
 It promotes interaction and mental engagement.”
 It goes on the state, ”Researchers discovered that large bingo cards with a high contrast increase playing abilities and thinking skills.”

 “Bingo enhances cognitive performance in people with Alzheimer’s and Parkinson’s disease,” wrote researchers from Case Western Reserve University, Boston University.
 “The general finding of improved performance across healthy and afflicted groups suggests the value of visual support as an easy-to-apply intervention to enhance cognitive performance.”

 You don’t necessarily have to hop on a bus to receive bingo’s benefits since most centers that offer activities for seniors include the game of bingo.